chauvinSimon/hmm_for_autonomous_driving/README.md

 Similarly, if you get informed of a `high speed`, you could say that I am **more likely** to be driving on the left lane.
 - Probably overtaking another vehicle.
-- Nevertheless, this is **not always true**: think of the situation where you are waiting on the left lane behind a truck trying to overtake another truck
+- Nevertheless, this is **not always true**: think of the situation where you are waiting on the left lane behind a truck trying to overtake another truck.

 We get a **first intuition**:
 - The variable `lane` seems to have an impact on the variable `speed`.
-- In  other words: *a priori* **you do not drive at the same pace depending if you are one the `left lane` or the `right lane`**.
+- In  other words: **you do not drive at the same pace depending if you are one the `left lane` or the `right lane`**.
 - But the relation is **not deterministic**, rather **stochastic**.

 This finding will be modelled using **`emission probabilities`** in the following.